 Students will be introduced to multiple legal disciplines including jurisprudence, constitutional law, criminal law, tort law and other areas besides.
 They will also explore the skills and tasks most required of multiple legal professions, in order to assess whether they themselves would be suited to such a career in the future.

 The course promotes an interactive and engaging approach, using classroom debates, group tasks, and role-play exercises to engage students all aspects of the legal landscape and their impact on society.
 Students also have the chance to participate in a mock classroom-based trial of their own.

-Your attendance on the Introduction to Law Course course gives you another educational experience to talk about when you come to apply for university, showing admissions tutors that you’re self-motivated and enthusiastic about learning.
-As well as the specific practical and technical skills you’ll learn on this course, you’ll also develop transferable skills that can be used at school, university and beyond.
+Attendance on the Introduction to Law Course course gives students another educational experience to talk about when they come to apply for university, showing admissions tutors that they self-motivated and enthusiastic about learning.
+As well as the specific practical and technical skills students will learn on this course, they will also develop transferable skills that can be used at school, university and beyond.
 This includes working in a team with other students, communicating effectively and thinking spatially.